2025 U.S. Figure Skating Championships: Crash of American Airlines Flight 5342

 The skaters lost in the crash represented the Skating Club of Boston, the Skating Club of Northern Virginia, the Washington Figure Skating Club, the University of Delaware Figure Skating Club, and the ION Figure Skating Club.

-On March 2, 2025, a tribute event, Legacy on Ice, was held at the Capital One Arena in Washington, D.C., raising funds for the U.S. Figure Skating Family Support Fund, Greater Washington Community Foundation's "DCA Together Relief Fund", and the DC Fire & EMS Foundation.
-The event was hosted by Brian Boitano and Kristy Yamaguchi, and featured performances and guest appearances from numerous current and retired skaters, including Ilia Malinin, Amber Glenn, Madison Chock and Evan Bates, Alysa Liu, Nathan Chen, Scott Hamilton, and Johnny Weir, as well as members of local skating clubs and the Skating Club of Boston.
+On March 2, 2025, a tribute event, Legacy on Ice, was held at the Capital One Arena in Washington, D.C., to raise funds for the U.S. Figure Skating Family Support Fund, Greater Washington Community Foundation's "DCA Together Relief Fund", and the DC Fire & EMS Foundation.
+The event was hosted by Brian Boitano and Kristi Yamaguchi, and featured performances and guest appearances from numerous current and retired skaters, including Ilia Malinin, Amber Glenn, Madison Chock, Evan Bates, Alysa Liu, Nathan Chen, Scott Hamilton, and Johnny Weir, as well as members of local skating clubs and the Skating Club of Boston.